akjaerh/PIEHaptics/README.md

 ### 1. Preparing the necessary parts and pieces
 #### Parts:
-* WEMOS D1 Mini (https://wiki.wemos.cc/products:d1:d1_mini) or similar ESP8266 microcontroller
+* WEMOS D1 Mini (https://wiki.wemos.cc/products:d1:d1_mini) or similar ESP8266 microcontroller (we used one with a built-in rechargable battery)
 * Motor Shield (https://wiki.wemos.cc/products:d1_mini_shields:motor_shield)
 * Button
 * Motor of your choice (our favourite is the vibration motor)